 Construction of Castell de Bellver began in 1300 under the rule of King Jaume II, who commanded a tower built on the hill known as Puig de Sa Mesquida.
-With 3 main towers centred on a pretty courtyard and a looming keep, Castell de Bellver is a great example of military advances of the time, particularly as this style of castle is fairly unusual in Spain.
+With 3 main towers centred on a pretty Gothic-style courtyard and a looming keep, Castell de Bellver is a great example of military advances of the time, particularly as this style of castle was fairly unusual in Spain.

 The lower levels of Castell de Bellver have a history of their own, having acted as a prison from 1717 and subsequently used as such during the Wars of Spanish Succession, Napoleonic Wars and Spanish Civil War.
 The most famous figures imprisoned at Castell de Bellver include the family of King Jaume III.

-Today, Castell de Bellver houses a museum of history (Museu de Mallorca), displaying objects ranging from ancient Roman artefacts through to Arab pottery and 17th century ceramics, tracing the city’s history.
+Today, Castell de Bellver houses a museum of history (Museu d’Historia de la Ciutat), displaying objects ranging from ancient Roman artefacts through to Arab pottery and 17th century ceramics, tracing the city’s history.
 Upstairs, you can walk through a series of empty chambers including what once was a kitchen.

 Discover the best Historic Sites in Spain, from Seville Cathedral to Girona Arab Baths and more, includes an interactive map of Spanish cultural locations and monuments.